About the Ronald McDonald House of Delaware

-When an unlikely partnership was formed in Philadelphia in 1974 between an NFL team, a children’s hospital and a restaurant chain, none of its members could have imagined that their dream of a “home away from home” for families of seriously ill children would grow to become an international phenomenon.
-They simply wanted to create a place where parents of sick children could be with others who understood each others’ situations and could provide emotional support.
+When an unlikely partnership was formed in Philadelphia in 1974 between an NFL team, a children’s hospital and a restaurant chain, none of its members could have imagined that their dream of a “home -away-from-home” for families of seriously ill children would grow to become an international phenomenon.
+They wanted to create a place where parents of sick children could be with others who understood each others’ situations and could provide emotional support.

 All around them, the Hills saw other parents doing exactly the same thing.
 They learned that many of the families had traveled great distances to bring their children to the medical facility; but the high cost of hotel rooms was prohibitive.
 They continued to think, “there has to be a happy medium.”

-The Eagles enlisted the help of their McDonald’s restaurants to raise money for the first ever House.
-In October 1974, the Philadelphia House opened bearing the name of McDonald’s happy clown, Ronald McDonald.
+The Eagles enlisted the help of their McDonald’s restaurants to raise money for the first-ever House.
+In October 1974, the Philadelphia House opened bearing the name of Ronald McDonald.

 By 1979, 10 more Ronald McDonald Houses had opened.
 In the next five years, local communities founded 60 more Houses; then 53 more opened in the next five years.
 Across the country and throughout the world, people viewed Ronald McDonald House as a way for a community to band together for their neighbors in need of comfort and security during a particularly difficult time.

-Currently there are 336 Ronald McDonald House programs in 35 countries and regions.
-All told, more than 7200 bedrooms are available for families every night around the world.
-All Houses have the same basic mission, but vary in size, facility and services.
+Currently, there are 377 Ronald McDonald House programs in 45 countries and regions.
+All Houses have the same basic mission but vary in size, facility, and services.
 All are sustained through local donations and each House is independently owned and operated.

 The Ronald McDonald House programs have expanded other programs to serve children.
-Ronald McDonald House charities funds grants to benefit children’s charities and programs.
+Ronald McDonald House Charities funds grants to benefit children’s charities and programs.
 The Ronald McDonald Family Room extends the comfort of a Ronald McDonald House to a hospital setting; typically located just steps away from neonatal and pediatric intensive care units, the Ronald McDonald Family Room provides a place to escape the stress and tension of the Hospital.
 Ronald McDonald Care Mobile provides access to health care for underserved children.
-See www.rmhc.org for more information about how this Global charity has expanded to serve the needs of children.
+Visit rmhc.org for more information about how this Global charity has expanded to serve the needs of children.